 Against the Protocols of the Civilised Body: Performance with Access Lab & Library

-This one-off live performance with Access Lab & Library shares the creative outcomes of a day-long workshop which brings participants together as a temporary, access focused collective to explore and experiment with the possibilities of inter-sensorial translation.
+Join us for an afternoon of experimental practice in contemporary disability thinking.
+This one-off live performance with Access Lab & Library shares the creative outcomes of a day-long workshop which brings participants together as a temporary, access-focused collective.
+The performance expands on the possibilities of image and audio descriptions through collaboration and invites audiences to engage through sight, sound and/or movement.

 3.00pm arrival for 3.30pm performance followed by refreshments